 The parameter control is a worksheet card that lets you modify the parameter value.
 Parameter controls are very similar to filter cards, in that they contain controls that modify the view.
 You can open parameter controls on worksheets and dashboards and they are included when you save to the web or publish to Tableau Server.

 Parameter controls first appeared in Tableau several years ago, and they have become a popular feature.
 To make parameters easier for novice users, Tableau created basic parameter types that are built into typical use cases that benefit from variables.
 These include:

 There are two reference line parameter controls in Figure 6.9 that enable a user to change the location of the reference lines.
-These variable controls are built into the same dialog box where standard fixed reference lines are created.
-To create the parameter, right-click on the axis and select Add Reference Line to expose the reference line dialog box, and then in the value box, select the create a new parameter option.
-Figure 6.10 shows the added reference dialog box on the left.
+These variable controls are built into the same dialogue box where standard fixed reference lines are created.
+To create the parameter, right-click on the axis and select Add Reference Line to expose the reference line dialogue box, and then in the Value box, select the create a new parameter option.
+Figure 6.10 shows the added reference dialogue box on the left.
 Selecting the create a parameter option in the value menu exposes the edit parameter window on the right of figure 6.10.

 Figure 6.9: Reference line parameters

 The edit parameter window is where you name and define the parameter.
 A comment field can be used to hold notes describing the parameter.
 The properties section is used to define the parameter type.
 In this example, a floating decimal point value is selected, the display format is a currency, and the parameter is defined for a range of values with a specified increment defined by the step size.
 Clicking the OK button adds the parameter control.
 Refer to figure 6.9 again and notice that the parameters allow users to move a slider to change the position of the reference lines.